Fayetteville Shale Lawsuit | 2025 Latest Updates

 What Is the Fayetteville Shale Lawsuit?

-A class action lawsuit was filed in Arkansas against three energy companies: BHP Billiton Petroleum entities, Chesapeake Operating Inc., and Clarita Operating LLC.
+• 2011 – A class action lawsuit was filed against BHP Billiton Petroleum entities, Chesapeake Operating Inc., and Clarita Operating LLC alleging their operations had caused thousands of earthquakes in central Arkansas.

 Defendants and Allegations